letmaik/avatar-animator/README.md

 | Microsoft Teams | Click on your profile picture at the top of Teams, then `Settings` -> `Devices` and select `OBS-Camera` from the `Camera` drop-down menu.     | TODO       |
 | Google Meet     | Start a meeting, then click `Settings` > `General` and select `OBS-Camera` from the `Camera` drop-down menu.                                  | TODO       |
 | Slack           | Start a call, then click on the gear icon in the top left corner of the call window and select `OBS-Camera` from the `Camera` drop-down menu. | TODO       |

+## How to create or add new avatars

+To create new avatars, see [AVATARS.md](AVATARS.md).
+If you have already created one before and would like to add it to Avatar Animator, simply drag and drop the SVG into the Avatar Animator app.

 ## Development notes